 - Include CSS coding instead of images.
 It is easier for developers to use images, but they slow down the overall website performance.
 Try to use CSS whenever possible.

 Website speed is very important in this fast-paced world.
 Every second matters.
 Even 1 second delay in load time can lead to a lower conversion rate.
 That’s why website performance should be top priority.
+Take the time to test out your website and see what pages need improvement on their speed performance.

 Using the above-mentioned tips can have a good chance to improve your website speed and improve the user experience.
 If you know other ways how to speed up a website, let me know in the comments below.